Azure DevOps

 The sample includes YAML files and custom PowerShell and Bash scripts to interact with the Umbraco Cloud API.

-You can get the samples for both Azure DevOps and GitHub Actions from the GitHub repositoryarrow-up-right.
+You can get the samples for both `Azure DevOps` and `GitHub Actions` from the [GitHub repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).

 Follow these steps to import your repository to Azure DevOps: